-A recent study suggests that identity thieves rummaging through your trash or breaking into your mailbox may pose an even greater threat than online theft.
+A recent study suggests that identity thieves rummaging through your garbage or breaking into your mailbox may pose an even greater threat than online theft.

 Carry only what you need

-It's been estimated that 14% of all identity theft results from stolen wallets, checkbooks, and credit cards.
-That's a pretty good reason to leave your social security card and seldom-used credit cards at home in a safe place.
+It's been estimated that 14% of all identity theft results from stolen wallets, cheque books, and credit cards.
+That's a good reason to leave your social insurance card and seldom-used credit cards at home in a safe place.

 2. If someone calls you or sends you an email requesting sensitive information, DO NOT give it to them

 Watch out for phishing

 Fake "phishing" emails appear to be from legitimate companies, but they're actually sent by potential identity thieves.
 They'll warn you of account problems or other urgent issues in an attempt to trick you into providing your personal information.